Torch.manual_seed(3407) is all you need: On the influence of random seeds in deep learning architectures for computer vision: Findings

 The accuracies are reported in \autoref{tab:im}.
 Standard deviations are around $0.1\%$ and the gap between minimum and maximum values is only about $0.5\%$.
 This is much smaller than for the CIFAR 10 tests, but is nonetheless surprisingly high given that: 1) all runs share the same initial weights resulting from the pretraining stage except for the last layer ; 2) only the composition of batches varies due to the random seed.
 A $0.5\%$ difference in accuracy on ImageNet is widely considered significant in the computer vision community - to the point of being an argument for publication at very selective venues - whereas we know here that it is entirely due to the change of seed.

 The corresponding distributions are shown on \autoref{fig:im}, \autoref{fig:imssl} and \autoref{fig:imsslvit}.
 These are not as well defined as the ones obtained on CIFAR 10, and I attribute it to only using 50 seeds.
-In particular, looking at these distributions does not inspire me confidence that the gap would not have grown to more than $1\%$ had I scanned more than just 50 seeds.
+In particular, looking at these distributions does not inspire me confidence that the gap would have been limited to less than $1\%$ had I scanned more than just 50 seeds.

 The answer to the third question is thus mixed: In some sense, yes using pretrained models and larger training sets reduces the variation induced by the choice of seed.
 But that variation is still significant with respect to what is considered an improvement by the computer vision community.
 This is a worrying result, especially since pretrained models are largely used.
 If even using the same pretrained model fine-tuned on a large scale dataset leads to significant variations by scanning only 50 seeds, then my confidence in the robustness of recent results when varying the initialization (different pretrained model) and scanning a large number of seeds is very much undermined.